QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Safe borrowing across FFI with Diplomat.md

 but not thoroughly tested.
 But the roadmap for full integration is there, and there's continuous ongoing work to make it the standard in Diplomat's model.

+# Thank you
+A special thank you to Manish and Shane for being kind, patient, encouraging, and overall amazing hosts.
+I remember coming across [Jane's blog post](https://yaah.dev/getting-involved) before the start of my internship, and now I can 100% confirm that having Manish as a mentor is as amazing as Jane makes it out to be.